 If the charge was tried in a state (circuit) court, take the form to the Circuit Court Clerk in the county where the conviction occurred.
 In Madison County, that office is in the Criminal Justice Center at 515 South Liberty Street, Jackson, TN 38301.

-If the charge was in another state, the TN Board of Probation and Parole officials will assist you in finding the correct court where the form should be sent.
+If the charge was in another state, the Tennessee Board of Probation and Parole officials will assist you in finding the correct court where the form should be sent.

 4. Once you complete this paperwork you will need to bring it to our office.
 We will then send the paperwork to the Division of Elections in Nashville who will review it and then send back confirmation that you can register to vote.
 Once we get that approval, we can register you to vote.
 The process can take around two weeks.
 Special Note: the approval process in Nashville does consider whether or not any child support payments are current.
 If they are not, your application for voter registration could be denied.